ILLIXR/ILLIXR/docs/illixr_plugins.md

 -   Solid arrows from topics to plugins represent synchronous reading.
     Some action is taken for _every_ event which gets published on the topic.

--   Solid arrows from topics to plugins represent asynchronous reading.
+-   Dashed arrows from topics to plugins represent asynchronous reading.
     Plugin readers only need the _latest_ event on their topic.

 -   Imagine the topic as a trough filling with events from its publisher.